-- 3. Enter an appropriate Label (name) for the new Virtual Service - Select the Layer 7 Virtual Service where you want to forward the unencrypted STunnel traffic using the Associated Virtual Service drop-down or select Custom to manually configure these settings (see the section "Associated Virtual Service - Custom Mode" on page 155 for more details) - 5.
+- Select the Associated Virtual Service where you want to forward the unencrypted STunnel traffic or select None to manually configure these settings (more details on manually configuring these settings are available here). - Note From v8.5.4 the same Virtual Service can be associated with multiple SSL terminations. - 5.
 Enter the required port in the Virtual Service Port field typically 443 - 6.
-Select the required SSL Operation Mode: - High Security Configure the STunnel VIP for high security - FIPS Compliant Configure the STunnel VIP for FIPS compliance - High Compatibility Configure the STunnel VIP for high compatibility - Custom All settings can be configured manually (see the section "SSL Operation Mode Custom Mode" on page 156)
+Select the required SSL Operation Mode: - High Security Configure the STunnel VIP for high security - FIPS Compliant Configure the STunnel VIP for FIPS compliance - High Compatibility Configure the STunnel VIP for high compatibility - Custom All settings can be configured manually (more details on manually configuring these settings are available here).